tazama-lf/docs/Product/configuration-management.md

       "typologies": [
 ```

-### The channels object
+### The typology object

 The `typologies` object is a nested array object inside the transaction element in the `messages` array object.

-### The typology object

 The typology object array contains the following attributes:

 *   `id` is the unique identifier for the typology processor that will be invoked to aggregate the specified rule results into a typology.
 It is possible for a transaction to be routed to a unique typology processor[^3] that contains specialized functionality related to calculating the specific typology.